Bill Albright

-William Charles Albright (April 4, 1929 – January 17, 2013) was an all-star lineman who played in the Canadian Football League and the National Football League.
+William Charles Albright (April 4, 1929 – January 17, 2013) was an all-star lineman who played in the Interprovincial Rugby Football Union (IRFU) and National Football League (NFL).

 Albright played college football at the University of Wisconsin-Madison.
-He was drafted in the twentieth round of the 1951 NFL Draft by the New York Giants and played four seasons (47 games) with the team.
+He was drafted in the twentieth round of the 1951 NFL draft by the New York Giants and played four seasons (47 games) with the team.
 Most notably, he scored 1 touchdown on a fumble return.

 He finished his career in the CFL.
 Playing 3 seasons with the Toronto Argonauts he was an all-star 3 times; twice in 1956, for both offensive and defensive line.
 He played one game for the Montreal Alouettes in 1958.